rohitkumarv2003/Nykaa-Marketing-Campaign/README.md

 *Insight:* _Which channel delivers the best average Return on AD Spend, and why that matters for budget allocation._

+Recommendation:
+- YouTube gave significantly better and higher Return on Ad Spend than other channels.
+- More investment have to be done for more customer acquisition through other channels also.

 ---

 ### 2. Avg ROAS by Customer Segment & Campaign type